Lifts in HDB estates under PAP town councils to get new safety features

 Under the S$450 million scheme, HDB will fund about 90 per cent of town councils' costs to install the recommended safety features.

-Channel NewsAsia has reached out to the remaining town council, the Workers’ Party-run Aljunied-Hougang town council, on whether it plans to add similar safety features to the lifts in its housing estates.
+The remaining town council, the Workers’ Party-run Aljunied-Hougang town council, said about 1,500 lifts in its estates will undergo the same lift enhancement programme over 10 years.

+Work on the first batch of 180 lifts will begin over the next 15 months.
+"AHTC is also adopting BCA’s list of eight recommended safety features under this programme," the town council added.